erika1107/currency-converter/README.md

 ```
 ### Running the microservice
 1) copy the whole currency_convert() function, and paste it to your main .py file.
+2) modify the three variables: from_currency, to_currency, amount.
-2) call the currency_convert() function from the UI - converter button, then the converted amount will be able to display to users.
+3) call the currency_convert() function from the UI - converter button, then the converted amount will be displayed to users.

 ## UML sequence diagram
 ![image](https://user-images.githubusercontent.com/78334822/235054890-38cadcd7-62fe-439b-b909-080e7b4bcd2e.png)